Censkh/style-composer/README.md

 }));
 ```

-You can also use other queries in combination with operator rules to create compound queries:
+You can also use other queries in combination with operator selectors to create compound queries:

 ```typescript jsx
 import {media, platform, and, composeClass} from "style-composer";